ddry/ddry-mocha-tape/README.md

 ### Programmatical usage
 **(obsolete)**

-Feed to your harness any JS file of your choice and start **ddry** modular usage from
+Feed to your test harness any JS file of your choice and start **ddry** modular usage from

 ```coffee
 spec = require('ddry/modular')()